 Mental health is an important issue that does not get much attention in workers’ comp.
 We see people struggling every day from the demands of their jobs.
 Some have trouble coping with life after a traumatic event or trauma.
 This shows up in conflicts with friends, family, and co-workers.
 Many of these employees refuse to get help because of the stigma attached to mental illness and/or fear of losing their job.
-Here is some information about PTSD workers’ comp claims in Michigan to know about.
+Here is some information about PTSD Michigan workers’ comp claims to know about.

 Is PTSD Covered Under Workers’ Comp?

 In Michigan, PTSD workers’ comp claims are covered for employees when they suffer from this disorder due to work related activities.
 All medical treatment is covered 100% without any co-payments or deductibles being owed.
 This includes prescription medications and therapy if needed.

 Employees can also collect lost wages.
 The amount paid should equal 80% of their after-tax average weekly wage.
 A good rule of thumb is to estimate about 60% of gross wages is owed subject to a state-wide weekly maximum.
 This money is income tax free